-If you lived in Uganda instead of United States, you would:
+If you moved to Uganda from the United States, you would:

 MAKE 97.2% LESS MONEY EVERY YEAR